digitaldonkey/ethereum-php/README.md

 ```

 ### Documentation
-For documentation see the [Ethereum RPC](http://ethereum.gitbooks.io/frontier-guide/content/rpc.html) documentation.
+For reference see the [Ethereum RPC documentation](https://github.com/ethereum/wiki/wiki/JSON-RPC) and for data encoding [RLP ddcumentation](https://github.com/ethereum/wiki/wiki/RLP) in [Ethereum Wiki](https://github.com/ethereum/wiki).

+There is also a more readyble [Ethereum Frontier Guide](http://ethereum.gitbooks.io/frontier-guide/content/rpc.html) version.